3 teens arrested in house fire that killed 5 from Senegal

 DENVER (AP) — Three teenagers have been arrested in connection with a house fire in Denver that killed five recent immigrants, including two children, from the West African nation of Senegal, police said Wednesday.

-Chief Paul Pazen said the suspects — two 16-year-olds and a 15-year-old — were being held for investigation of first-degree murder, burglary and assault.
+Chief Paul Pazen said the suspects — two 16-year-olds and a 15-year-old — were being held for investigation of first-degree murder, burglary, assault and arson.
 The evidence does not indicate that the crime was bias-motivated, and police cannot release many additional details about what happened because of the ages of the suspects, Pazen said.

 “While we are saddened, we are also thankful that those who allegedly committed this crime were brought to justice and placed in custody,” he said.

 A $50,000 reward had been offered for information leading to the arrests of those responsible for the Aug.
-5 blaze.
+5 blaze, including $10,000 from the Colorado chapter of the Council on American-Islamic Relations.
+The group had called on police to consider the possibility of a hate crime.

 Shortly after the fire, police released a surveillance photo showing three suspects wearing full face masks and hoodies.
 Investigators say the three fled in a dark-colored sedan after the fire was set in the Green Valley Ranch neighborhood, a relatively new development of closely spaced homes near Denver International Airport.